A Variational Approach to Bayesian Phylogenetic Inference: Subsplit Bayesian Networks

 For a rooted tree topology, one can find its unique SBN representation by assigning the subsplit decomposition to the nodes of SBNs according to the same splitting process as before (the middle plots in Figure~\ref{fig:sbn}).
-This way, the subsplit for a node is always a valid bipartition of a subclade in the subsplit for its natural parent.
-We refer to this kind of assignments of SBNs as \emph{compatible assignments}.
+This way, the subsplit for a node is always a bipartition of a subclade in the subsplit for its natural parent.
+We refer to this kind of assignments of nodes as \emph{compatible node assignments}.

-\begin{definition}[Compatible Assignment] We say a subsplit $(Y,Z)$ is \emph{compatible} with a clade $X$ if $Y\cup Z=X$.
-For a singleton clade $X=\{W\}$ with taxon $W$, we introduce the fake subsplit $(\{W\},\emptyset)$ for consistency of notation and note that $W$'s fake subsplit is compatible with the clade $\{W\}$.
-We say a full SBN assigment $\{S_i=s_i\}_{i\geq 1}$ is \emph{compatible} if for any interior node assignment $s_i=(Y_i,Z_i)$, the assignments of the children nodes $s_{2i},s_{2i+1}$ are compatible with $Y_i,Z_i$ respectively. \end{definition}
+\begin{definition}[Compatible Node Assignment] For a non-singleton clade $X$, we say a subsplit $(Y,Z)$ is \emph{compatible} with $X$ iff $Y\cup Z=X$.
+For a singleton clade $X$, we say a singleton clade $Y$ is compatible with $X$ iff $Y=X$.
+We say a full node assignment $\{S_i=s_i\}_{i\geq 1}$ is \emph{compatible} if for all interior node assignments $s_i$ that are subsplits $(Y_i,Z_i)$, the corresponding assignments of the children nodes $s_{2i}$ and $s_{2i+1}$ are compatible with $Y_i,Z_i$, respectively. \end{definition}

-Clearly, every rooted tree topology corresponds to a unique compatible assignment of SBNs.
-On the other hand, we can also restore a rooted tree given a compatible assignment of SBNs.
+Clearly, every rooted tree topology corresponds to a unique compatible node assignment.
+On the other hand, we can also restore a rooted tree given a compatible node assignment.
 Therefore, we have the following lemma.

-\begin{lemma} For any SBN $\mathcal{B}_\mathcal{X}$, there is a one-to-one mapping between rooted tree topologies on $\mathcal{X}$ and compatible assignments of $\mathcal{B}_\mathcal{X}$. \end{lemma} See a proof of Lemma~\ref{lemma:sbnrep} in Appendix B.
+\begin{lemma} There is a one-to-one mapping between rooted tree topologies on $\mathcal{X}$ and compatible node assignments. \end{lemma} See a proof of Lemma~\ref{lemma:sbnrep} in Appendix B. Note that in practice SBNs are often parameterized based on some estimated subsplit supports (see Section \ref{sec:support_estimation} for more details).
+Tree topologies that have local splitting patterns that are not covered by those subsplit supports would have zero SBN probabilities.
+In other words, compatible node assignments would not necessarily lead to a positive SBN probability of the corresponding tree topologies.
+Note that an alternative formulation of an SBN for a choice of subsplit support is naturally described using a directed acyclic graph; see \cite{Jun2023-ib} for more details.